cosmos/cosmos-sdk/docs/architecture/adr-008-dCERT-group.md

 does not need to be publicly disclosed while some input from the community can still be gained.

 Additionally, a special privilege is proposed for the dCERT group: the capacity to "circuit-break" (aka. temporarily disable)  a particular message path.
+Note that this privilege should be enabled/disabled globally with a governance parameter such that this privilege could start disabled and later be enabled through a parameter change proposal, once a dCERT group has been established.

 In the future it is foreseeable that the community may wish to expand the roles of dCERT with further responsibilities such as the capacity to "pre-approve" a